ConConRob/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document object model its the browsers representation of HTML

 2. What is an event?

+an event is when something is done in the browser.
+Examples are a click, a keypress, a mouse movement ect.

 3. What is an event listener?

+an event listener is a tag that is put on the element.
+The tag is triggered when an event propigates to it.

 4. Why would we convert a NodeList into an Array?

+A reason to convert a Nodelist into an Array is to use the methods that an Array has that Nodelist does not.

 5. What is a component?

+A component is a reusable piece of code that is self containing.

 ### Git Set up